vignesh022/Classy-Fy/README.md

 Assuming an average length of 4 minutes per song, to simply organize and sort a mere 15 songs into your playlists takes a whole hour if you fully listen to them and gauge their fit.
 When dealing with more than 50+ songs the time investment is substantial.
 Can this process be automated while simultaneously ensuring songs are matched accurately with the best fitting playlist?

-### Designing a potential solution
+### Conceptualizing a potential solution
 Introducing Classy-Fy, a tool for users to quickly organize new and upcoming music into their respective playlists.
-Classy-Fy has been designed along the lines of being a proof-of-concept for a feature/add-on on Spotify in future to help subscribers quickly sort new music in their libraries.
-Classy-Fy currently functions as a locally deployable script which facilitates users to login into their Spotify accounts, authorize Classy-Fy access to their personal playlist data, and allow for label assignment.
+Classy-Fy has been designed along the lines of being a proof-of-concept for a feature/add-on on Spotify in the future to help subscribers quickly sort new music in their libraries.

+Classy-Fy currently functions as a locally deployable script which facilitates users to login into their Spotify accounts, authorize access to their personal playlist data, and allow for label assignment.
 Users of Classy-Fy can submit either a single track/song to be assigned a playlist label or a brand new playlist altogther.

 ![](https://github.com/vignesh022/Classy-Fy/blob/master/Images/classyfy_example.png?raw=true)